-- 1 750ml bottle white wine, preferably Verdejo (A drier Sauvignon Blanc may be a good sub)
+- 2 cups white wine, preferably Verdejo (A drier Sauvignon Blanc may be a good sub)

 - Wash the fruit.
 Half the figs, and slice the lemon into thin slices, removing seeds.
 Core the pear and slice it into very thin slices.

-- Put the sliced fruit and while spices in the bottom of a jar with an airtight lid.
-I used a mason jar.
-Pour the wine over the fruit and add honey to your presences.
+- Put the sliced fruit and whole spices in the bottom of a jar or pitcher.
+Pour the wine and juice over fruit.
 Close the jar.
-Let the jar marinate with the fruit for at least two days.
+Let the wine marinate with the fruit for at least two hours in the fridge.

-- Chill for an hour or two before serving.
-Shake gently or stir with a wooden spoon.
-Spoon fruit into glasses, pouring wine to fill half the glass, and top off with sparkling water.
+- To serve: Spoon fruit into glasses, pouring wine to fill half the glass, and top off with sparkling water.